Secure CheckoutPersonal information is secured with SSL technology.

 No minimum order.

-Fuel Cells and Hydrogen: From Fundamentals to Applied Research gives an overview of the basic principles of fuel cell and hydrogen technology, allowing the reader to delve more deeply into applied research.
-In addition to covering the basic principles of fuel cells and hydrogen technologies, the book examines the principles and methods to develop and test fuel cells, the evaluation of the performance and lifetime of fuel cells, and the concepts of hydrogen production.
+Fuel Cells and Hydrogen: From Fundamentals to Applied Research provides an overview of the basic principles of fuel cell and hydrogen technology, which subsequently allows the reader to delve more deeply into applied research.
+In addition to covering the basic principles of fuel cells and hydrogen technologies, the book examines the principles and methods to develop and test fuel cells, the evaluation of the performance and lifetime of fuel cells and the concepts of hydrogen production.

-3. Irreversible losses in fuel cells
+2. Irreversible losses in fuel cells

-4. Modelling of fuel cells
+4. Polymer electrolyte fuel cells

-5. Polymer electrolyte fuel cells
+5. Other polymer electrolyte fuel cells

-7. Preparation of electrocatalysts and MEA
+6. Preparation of MEA

-9. Experimental and characterisation methods for components and material
+8. Characterization methods for components and materials

-12. Hydrogen production
+10. Hydrogen production

-13. Hydrogen storage and transportation
+11. Hydrogen storage and transportation

-14. Environmental impact factors for hydrogen energy
+12. Environmental impact factors associated with hydrogen energy

 - No. of pages: